Installation

 Creating a paste3 environment

-You can create a new virtual environment using venv
+You can create a new virtual environment using venv, and install dependencies using pip.

 Verify that Python 3.12 or newer is installed on your system.